Home Blog 6 key takeaways from LocalU Advanced Denver

 • Ask customers who’ve left a negative review in the past to update their review if you’ve fixed the issue

-Incorporate Text Into Your Local Marketing Strategy
+Incorporate Text into Your Local Marketing Strategy

 The opportunity for increased revenue is also tied to SMS marketing efforts.
 The same research found consumers redeem SMS coupons a staggering 10x more than other types of coupons.
 This opportunity grows even more with local businesses.
 Consumers report being 21% more likely to opt in to local businesses’ SMS marketing efforts than larger businesses.